Pressbooks Electronic Publishing Platform

 - The University Libraries reserves the right to change, at any time and at our sole discretion, the provisions of this service.

-You can use Pressbooks to publish textbooks, scholarly monographs, fiction and non-fiction books, and more in multiple formats including EPUB and PDF.
-We are currently accepting applications from UWF Faculty who would like to adopt, update/revise, or create a brand new online open-access book on this platform.
+You can use Pressbooks to publish textbooks, scholarly monographs, fiction and non-fiction books, and more in multiple formats, including EPUB and PDF.
+We currently accept applications from UWF Faculty who want to adopt, update/revise, or create a new online open-access book on this platform.